nyu-systems/gauntlet/README.md

 2.  **Translation Validation**, which analyzes the intermediate representation of a program after each compiler pass and identifies potential discrepancies.
 We support translation validation for the open-source p4c compiler front- and mid-end libraries.

-3. **Semantics-Guided Fuzzing**, which infers input and and corresponding output for a particular P4 program and generates end-to-end test packets.
-We have currently implemented semantics-guided fuzzing for the [bmv2 simple-switch](https://github.com/p4lang/behavioral-model) and the Tofino hardware switch.
+3. **Symbolic Execution**, which infers input and and corresponding output for a particular P4 program and generates end-to-end test packets.
+We have currently implemented symbolic execution for the [bmv2 simple-switch](https://github.com/p4lang/behavioral-model) and the Tofino hardware switch.

+For more details and a broad overview of the concepts in Gauntlet, refer to our [preprint](https://arxiv.org/abs/2006.01074).

 ##  Requirements
 This repository works best with a recent version of Ubuntu (18.04+).
 The minimum required Python version is 3.6 (f-strings).